jeffskinnerbox/blog/content/ideas/raspberry-pi-zero-as-a-wireless-print-server.md

 ansible-inventory -i inventory --list -y

 # gather facts about a node
-ansible ntp-server -i inventory -m setup
+ansible print-server -i inventory -m setup

 # connectivity test, including localhost (aka controller)
 ansible all -i inventory -m ping

-# install the package vim on ntp-server from your inventory
+# install the package vim on print-server from your inventory
-ansible ntp-server -i inventory -m apt -a "name=vim"
+ansible print-server -i inventory -m apt -a "name=vim"

 # you can conduct a dry run to predict how the servers would be affected by your command
-ansible ntp-server -i inventory -m apt -a "name=vim" --check
+ansible print-server -i inventory -m apt -a "name=vim" --check

 # get current disk usage, including localhost (aka controller)
 $ ansible all -i inventory -m shell -a "df -h"